prabinb19/devshowcase/docs/local-setup.md

 **How it works:**

-When a run is created, the backend spins up an E2B sandbox, drops a `mission.json` into it, and starts the agent process.
-The agent autonomously clones the repo, analyzes it, extracts images, generates a LinkedIn post via Gemini, and writes results back to the sandbox filesystem.
-The backend polls those files and streams progress to the frontend via SSE.
+The backend orchestrates a **LangGraph pipeline** with 5 nodes: ingest → analyze → generate → capture → error_handler.
+The **analyze** and **generate** nodes use Claude (Anthropic) for repo analysis and post drafting.
+The **capture** node spins up an E2B desktop sandbox to take screenshots.
+Separately, the E2B agent sandbox clones the repo, explores it with Gemini, extracts images, and writes results back.
+The backend streams progress to the frontend via SSE.

 **Quick smoke test** (after setting `E2B_API_KEY` in `.env`):